 Need a report that reflects how COVID-19 has impacted this market and it's growth?

-The Saudi Arabia defense market is expected to register a CAGR of over 2%, during the forecast period.
+The Saudi Arabian defense market was valued at about USD 14.06 billion in 2021, and it is anticipated to register a CAGR of more than 3.5% during the forecast period (2022-2031).

 To understand key trends, Download Sample Report

 Sea-based Vehicles in the Vehicle Segment Expected to Register Significant Growth During the Forecast Period